JohnCarol/forex_app/README.md

 # forex_app
 A forex calculator built using Angularjs, Codeigniter and MySQL

+Create a database called forex_DB and run the following:

 1. Create the action_codes TABLE

         CREATE TABLE `action_codes` (